quintusdias/geoserver/doc/en/user/source/rest/examples/python.rst

    * Creating a layer style (SLD package)
    * Adding a PostGIS table
    * Creating a layer group
-   * Filtering over resource name
-   * Filtering over resource properties
    * Uploading and modifying a image mosaic
-   * Master Password Change
+   * Changing the catalog mode
+   * Working with access control rules

 Setup
 ----------------------